cjolowicz/blog/content/posts/hypermodern-python-01-setup.md

 Finally, we print the title and extract to the console, using the `click.echo` and `click.secho` functions.
 The latter function allows you to specify the foreground color using the `fg` keyword attribute.
-The `textwrap.fill` function wraps the text in `extract` so every line is at most 70 characters long.
+The `textwrap.fill` function wraps the text in `extract` so that every line is at most 70 characters long.

 ```python
 click.secho(title, fg="green")
 click.echo(textwrap.fill(extract))
 ```

-Let's try it out:
+Let's try it out!

 ```sh
 $ poetry run hypermodern-python